Projecting video can look good in a cinema if it is done correctly.

 The video material I work with are mostly 25 fps and I convert them to 25 fps DCPs.

-Before I started converting all video material to DCPs (2006-2011), I used a computer with a SDI/HD-SDI Card to send the video in it’s native form to a video scaler.
+Before I started converting all video material to DCPs (2006-2011), I used a computer with an SDI/HD-SDI Card to send the video in its native form to a video scaler.
 This way it is was the chipset in the video scaler that did all the work.